johnae/relativity/README.md

 ## Performance

 Query generation hasn't been benchmarked __at all__.
 I don't know whether there's a bottleneck, memory issue or something else hiding.
 I think there may be performance gains in increasing the amount of local use - a well known optimization for Lua.
 I'll hold off on any such optimizations until it's clear that they'd help.

+## Classes

+This library is using my take on a class implementation for MoonScript: [Classy](https://github.com/johnae/classy).

 ## Usage